• Home

 Charlie's Angels - Angels On The Street (1979)

-This first then and now filming location photo comparison shows us the Main Street entrance to the old Adams Hotel in Culver City, California.
-The view is looking towards Washington Blvd with 9412 Washington Blvd's "Mark The Carpetbagger" seen in the background.
-Both of these buildings date back to the earliest days of Culver City and have appeared in dozens and dozens of movie and TV episodes from the 1920s through the late 1980s.
+For this Charlie's Angels episode, the production team utilized quite a bit of on-location filming.
+This first film locations then and now photo comparison showcases the Main Street entrance to the old Adams Hotel in Culver City, California.
+The view is directed towards Washington Blvd, with 9412 Washington Blvd's "Mark The Carpetbagger" visible in the background.
+Both of these buildings date back to the earliest days of Culver City and have appeared in numerous movie filming locations then and now, featuring in dozens of films and TV episodes from the 1920s through the late 1980s.

-If you have made a small donation to the site and are a current member, you can see all the filming location then and now photos from this Charlie's Angels episode in the TV Series Filming Locations Photo Gallery.
-Just click here to view the photo gallery: Charlie's Angels - Angels On The Street - Filming Locations Photo Gallery
+If you have made a small donation to the site and are a current member, you can explore all the filming location then and now photos from this Charlie's Angels episode in the TV Series Filming Locations Photo Gallery.

 Click here to make a small donation and unlock ALL the content on the site (for as little as $4 a month!).